What is a special assessment district?

 Some residents/organizations have enough support to do a project on their own without asking the township to collect money for their project via taxes.
 The benefit here is this is often quicker and more flexible than what a government can legally offer.
 The drawback may be collection of money, but if there is enough support then it is not any more difficult than getting signed petitions.
 In either case, open meetings and legal compliance remain key.
 Some deciding factors may be: the size and cost of the project (very large or very small); do you have the expertise needed for such a project; is there overwhelming support for this project or just a few who feel strongly; is there enough support from the residents to develop enough expertise to run it themselves.

-(SAD) Public improvements authorized by Public Act 188 of 1954, as amended (MCL 41.721). include:
+Public improvements (via SAD) are authorized by Public Act 188 of 1954, as amended (MCL 41.721) and can include various projects:

 • The construction, improvement, and maintenance of storm or sanitary systems, water systems, public roads, public parks, or private roads, sidewalk. bicycle paths, lighting systems.